Quality control view.

 Example: "delay : delay","spikes count : spike","spikes amplitude : spike"

-Add new streams from WfQ automatically to the list of stream configured in streams.codes.
+Add new streams automatically to the streams configured in streams.codes when waveform QC parameters are provided for these streams.
 Default is

 streamWidget.* Control the stream widget which opens when clicking on a stream name in the detailed table.